Jack Frost Cocktail Recipe

 Method

-1. Pour coconut flakes onto a plate, dip outer rim of a lowball glass in simple syrup, and roll glass in coconut flakes until coated.
+1. Pour coconut flakes onto a plate, dip the outer rim of a lowball glass in simple syrup, and roll the rim of the glass in coconut flakes until coated.

 2. Add pineapple juice, rum, blue curaçao, cream of coconut, and cubed ice to a blender.